samusyrjanen/forum/README.md

 - (done) User can comment a thread.
 - User can comment other comments.
 - (user) All inputs have a maximum length.
-- User can delete own threads and comments.
+- (done) User can delete own threads and comments.
 - (done) User can search for a thread based on topic.
 - (done) User can like a thread or a comment.
-- Admin can delete any thread or comment.
+- (done) Admin can delete any thread or comment.
-- Admin can create a closed thread with a whitelist of permitted users.
 - (done) Threads have a topic and an additional text field.
 - (done) Errors visible on the same page.
 - (done) Users can send private messages to each other.